vaxXxa/sample-market-maker/README.md

 ## Getting Started

 1. Create a [Testnet BitMEX Account](https://testnet.bitmex.com) and [deposit some TBTC](https://testnet.bitmex.com/app/deposit).
+2. Create a virtualenv: `python3 -m venv env`.
+3. Active environment: `source env/bin/activate`.
-2. Install: `pip install bitmex-market-maker`.
-It is strongly recommeded to use a virtualenv.
+4. Install: `pip install bitmex-market-maker`.
-3. Create a marketmaker project: run `marketmaker setup`
-    * This will create `settings.py` and `market_maker/` in the working directory.
-    * Modify `settings.py` to tune parameters.
-4. Edit settings.py to add your [BitMEX API Key and Secret](https://testnet.bitmex.com/app/apiKeys) and change bot parameters.
+5. Edit settings.py to add your [BitMEX API Key and Secret](https://testnet.bitmex.com/app/apiKeys) and change bot parameters.
     * Note that user/password authentication is not supported.
+    * Change symbol if you want.
     * Run with `DRY_RUN=True` to test cost and spread.
-5. Run it: `marketmaker [symbol]`
+6. Run it: `make run`
-6. Satisfied with your bot's performance?
+7. Satisfied with your bot's performance?
 Create a [live API Key](https://www.bitmex.com/app/apiKeys) for your BitMEX account, set the `BASE_URL` and start trading!

 ## Operation Overview